Facely1er/CyberCertitude-Level2-byERMITS-v1/PRODUCTION-READY-SUMMARY.md

 - ✅ **Production validation** - All checks passing
 - ✅ **Comprehensive documentation** - Ready for deployment

-**The platform is ready for immediate production deployment and can effectively support Military contractors in achieving CMMC 2.0 Level 2 certification.**
+**The platform is ready for immediate production deployment and can effectively support Government contractors in achieving CMMC 2.0 Level 2 certification.**

 ---